willieLjohnson/liwatecblog/_posts/gameprogramming.md

 ## Choosing The Right Programming Language or Game Engine for Your Game.

-As a game developer, one of the most important decisions you'll make before starting your game is choosing the correct programming language and game engine for your project.
-These tools determine the features you have at your disposal, the overall performance of your game, and the capabilities of your player will have.
-With so many options available, it can be overwhelming to decide which one is right.
-In this article, we'll explore some options for picking a programming language and game engine for your development needs.
+As a game developer, one of the most important decisions you'll make before even starting your game is choosing the right programming language and game engine to use.
+They determine the tools and features you have at your disposal, as well as the overall performance and capabilities of your game.
+However there are so many options out there and they all look pretty capable, especially now that everything has caught up to speed in 2023.
+So which one should you pick?
+In this article, we'll check out some of these options and see what best fits the development needs of your project.

 ### Which one to pick?

-Let's start by outlining what we mean by each choice.
+Here are the three options we will explore ranging from super basic to a fully featured Super Engine.

-- **Using a programming language** will refer to writing code in a specific programming language to create a game.
-Some popular programming languages for game development include C++, C#, and Python.
-This gives you tremendous control and flexibility as you write the code from scratch.
+The most basic is just to create the game in a specific programming language by writing all the code.
+You can use libraries and frameworks but the general idea is that you're starting from scratch.
+Some popular languages for this are C++, C#, and Python.
+Using a programming language allows you to have a high level of control and customization over your game, as you are writing the code from scratch.

-- **Creating a game engine** will refer to building a software platform that provides the necessary tools and features for creating a game.
-This can be a complex and time-consuming process, as it involves designing and implementing the core systems for creating games, such as a rendering engine, a physics engine, and an input system.
+Second up is creating a game engine for creating the game.
+By building a software platform that provides the necessary tools and features for the game you can make it easy to create it exactly how you imagine it.
+This can be a complex and time-consuming process, as it involves designing and implementing the core systems that are necessary for creating any game, such as a rendering engine, a physics engine, and an input system.
 Creating a game engine requires a deep understanding of computer science concepts and programming languages.

-- **Picking a game engine** refers to selecting a pre-made game engine for your game development project.
-A game engine is a software platform that provides the necessary tools and features for creating a game.
-Some popular game engines include Unity, Unreal Engine, and GameMaker.
+Where using a programming language is the simplest, picking a game engine is the easiest.
+Simply select one of the battle-tested and pre-made game engines that are out there.
+Some of the popular ones are Godot, Unity, Unreal Engine, and GameMaker.
 When picking a game engine, consider the type of game you want to create, the platforms you want to target, and the level of complexity you're comfortable with.
-Game engines can be a faster and easier way to develop a game, as it provides a ready-made set of tools and features.
-However, it may also be less customizable and may not offer as much control as creating your own game engine or using a programming language.
+Using a game engine can be a faster and easier way to develop a game, as it provides you with all the tools and features plus extra.
+However, it is the least customizable option and may not offer as much control as creating your own game engine or using a programming language.

-To begin, we will dive into the most basic way of creating a game: with just a programming language.
+Let's begin by diving into the most basic way of creating a game: with just a programming language.

 ## Choosing a Programming Language.

-In game development, there are several programming languages to choose from, each with its own strengths and weaknesses.
-Some popular options include C++, C#, and Python.
-Here are some things to consider when choosing a programming language for your game.
+There are 8945 (<https://hopl.info/>) programming languages to choose from, each with its own strengths and weaknesses.
+We'll be talking about C++, C#, Go, Rust, TypeScript, Lua, and Python; solid choices in the game development industry.
+Here are some things to consider when choosing the right programming language for your game:

-### Consider your goals.
+##### Consider your goals.

-What kind of game are you looking to create?
+What kind of game are you looking to make?
 Different programming languages are better suited to different types of games.
-For example, creating fast-paced and action-packed games will require low-level and performant languages like C, C++, or Rust.

-On the other hand, if you want to create more casual, puzzle-based games, a minimalistic and high-level language like Python, JavaSript, and LUA might be a better fit because you'll get more time to focus on the story rather than the code.
-These languages are known for their simplicity and ease of use, making them a good choice for beginner developers,  prototyping ideas quickly, or creating basic games.
+For example, if you want to create fast-paced, action-packed games, a language like C++ might be a good choice.
+C++ is known for its performance and low-level access to hardware, which can be useful for creating demanding games.
+On the other hand, if you want to create more casual, puzzle-based games, a language like Python might be a better fit.
+Python is known for its simplicity and ease of use, making it a good choice for beginners or for prototyping ideas quickly.

-Here are some things to consider when picking a language:

-### Look for versatility.
+##### Look for versatility.

-Choosing a programming language that is versatile enough to handle a wide range of tasks can be crucial for your project.
+It's important to choose a programming language that is versatile enough to handle a wide range of tasks.
 This will allow you to be more productive and efficient as you work on your game.
 For example, C# is a popular choice for game development due to its versatility.
-This enables you to create different genres of games, from 2D mobile games to complex 3D PC games.
+It can be used to create a wide range of games, from 2D mobile games to complex 3D PC games.
 Additionally, C# has a large and active community, which means you'll have access to a wealth of resources and support as you work on your game.

-### Focus on speed.
+##### Focus on speed.

-Game development often requires fast processing speeds.
-The performance of your game can be a crucial factor for gamers, so choosing a programming language that can keep up is a must.
-C++ is generally considered one of the fastest languages, but we also have other options like Rust and Go that are really good at what they do.
+Game development often requires fast processing speeds, so it's important to choose a programming language that can keep up.
+C++ is generally considered one of the fastest languages, but there are other options like Rust and Go that can also be good choices.
 Rust is a relatively new programming language that has gained popularity in the game development community due to its speed and safety features.

-Go is another fast language known for its simplicity and concurrency support.
-Great for creating multiplayer games, and because of its simplicity, it can be used in places where you would use Python and Typescript mentioned above.
+Go is another fast language that is known for its simplicity and concurrency support, which can be useful for creating multiplayer games.

 ## Making a game engine.

-Despite the substantial overhead, creating your own game engine also has some benefits that should be heavily considered.
-Create a unique game engine with features not available in others, and you differentiate yourself from other developers and gain a competitive advantage in the market.

-If you're looking to create a game engine from scratch, you'll need a strong understanding of computer science and programming.
-Building a game engine can be complex and time-consuming, so it's important to be prepared for the challenges ahead.
+In a competitive market like the game industry, it can be mission-critical to stand out from the rest by offering something unique or better.
+The best way to do this is by creating your own game engine as it plays a major role in determining the look and feel of your game.
+You'll have full control over every aspect of your game, limited only by your programming language, device, and knowledge.

-You'll need to design and implement the core systems necessary for creating games, such as a rendering engine, a physics engine, and an input system.
-You'll also need to consider how to design the engine to be modular and extensible so that developers can easily add new features or customize existing ones.
-It's not a task for the faint of heart.
-But if you're up for the challenge, creating your own game engine can be a rewarding experience; you gain a better understanding of how games are made, and you have a tool you can share with other developers.
+You'll need to have a strong understanding of computer science and programming.
+It's a complex and time-consuming process, so it's important to be prepared to face challenges.
+For context, it takes about 1000 lines of code to create a triangle with Vulkan, meanwhile, you can create a pong clone using TypeScript, HTML, and 200 lines of spaghetti code easily.
+That being said, creating your own game engine can be a rewarding experience and can give you a greater understanding of how games are made.

-Here are some of the benefits of creating your own engine.
+Here are some of the general benefits of creating your own game engine:

 ### Customization.